richardtheb/TTQC/README.md

 python3 TTQC.py --inky --interval 120
 ```

-## Troubleshooting

-### Display Issues

-1. **No display**: Make sure you're running on a Pi with a display connected
-2. **Permission errors**: Run with sudo or ensure proper X11 permissions
-3. **Pygame errors**: Install pygame: `sudo apt-get install python3-pygame`

-### Service Issues

-1. **Service won't start**: Check logs: `sudo journalctl -u ttqc-display.service`
-2. **Permission denied**: Ensure the service file has correct paths and permissions
-3. **Display not found**: Verify DISPLAY environment variable is set correctly

 ## Files

 - `TTQC.py`: Main script with fullscreen display and minute-based updates
 - `requirements.txt`: Python dependencies
-- TTQC_quotes.tsv: The quotes in tabl delimited format, with a structure of Time, Quote_Time, Quote_Part1, Quote_Part3, Book, Author. (see the linked spreadsheet for more details.
+- `TTQC_quotes.tsv`: The quotes in tab seperated format, with a structure of Time, Quote_Time, Quote_Part1, Quote_Part3, Book, Author. (see the linked spreadsheet for more details.
+- `config.json`: The configuration file that controls formatting, etc.

 ## Quotes
+- The quotes file is a tab seperated values file with the following columns:

+Time:         The time on HH:MM format
+Time_Quote:   The quote section that describes the time, such as "08:43" or "eight forty-three"
+Quote_Part1:  The part of the quote that precedes the time quote, such as "The clock read"
+Quote_Part2:  The part of the quote that follows the time quote, such as ".
+A cat barked in the distance"
+Book:         The title of the book
+Author:       The author of the book

+For more details, see the [spreadsheet I used to generate this file](https://docs.google.com/spreadsheets/d/19xWF9l6vWUVWZBSahX-jbBk1TR7CXe3ZIeYYlu96bjA/edit?usp=sharing).

 ## Requirements